metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 [2.2.4 View All Patient Records](#224-view-all-patient-records-void-viewallpatientrecordsvoid).

 #### 2.4 Shift Management
+We implemented a two-dimensional array with the day of the week and the time of day as a composite primary key.
+Each cell value contains a foreign key referencing the doctor ID of the doctor on shift, allowing us to access the doctor struct in our display functions.

 #### 2.5 Input Validation
 We implemented strict checks for valid inputs across our program by creating modular